Table of Contents

 {

-// this class defines a concrete implementation of JNetCore<>
+// Define a concrete implementation of JNetCore<> for this application.

 class MyJNetCore : JNetCore<MyJNetCore>